FUTURESCALE

 But we realized that the true promise of PantryMouse couldn't be realized until our shopping lists and inventory could also be available on our mobile handsets, and we could use the camera to read barcodes and import items by simply snapping a picture.
 At the time Adobe AIR did not yet run on mobile devices, and ultimately the system only works if you can keep your actual inventory levels accurate.
 And that would only happen if it was easy to scan items when adding or removing from the pantry.
 Running on the desktop put the application too far from the pantry.

-PantryMouse let you easily track:
+PantryMouse would let you easily track:

 With this information, PantryMouse could: